ANG13T/intellishell/README.md

 ```

 ## Contributing
-IntelliShell is open to any contributions.
+intellishell is open to any contributions.
 Please fork the repository and make a pull request with the features or fixes you want to implement.

 ## Support
 If you enjoyed IntelliShell, please consider [becoming a sponsor](https://github.com/sponsors/ANG13T) or donating on [buymeacoffee](https://www.buymeacoffee.com/angelinatsuboi) in order to fund my future projects.